alchemy-fullstack-js-winter-2019/promise-http/http.md

 * create an `app.js` file
   * `GET /characters` return HTML that displays a list of characters
+    //set content type to html in end event
     * BONUS: handle filtering with a query string `/characters?status=alive`
   * `POST /characters` takes `{ characterId: 1234, note: 'My favorite character' }`
     * save the note to a notes object.
 The key should be the characterId and the value